pulumi/docs/content/tutorials/building-with-pulumi/stack-outputs/index.md

     - /learn/building-with-pulumi/stack-outputs/
 ---

-We've created some resources.
-Now, let's see how we can use outputs outside of Pulumi.
-In this part, we're going to explore _stack outputs_.
-Stack outputs are, as you might guess, the values exported from any given stack.
-These values are shown during an update, can be retrieved with the Pulumi CLI, and are displayed in the [Pulumi Service](https://app.pulumi.com) once you've exported them.
-Example values include resource IDs, computed IP addresses, and DNS names.
-They're extremely useful when you want to run commands with the CLI that reference those values.
-Note, though, that stack outputs are for the current stack only.
-If you want to get values from another stack, you want to use stack references, which bridge different stacks through inter-stack dependencies.
+Now let's explore _stack outputs_.
+Stack outputs are values exported by a given stack.
+These values are shown during an update, can be retrieved with the Pulumi CLI, and are displayed in [Pulumi Cloud](https://app.pulumi.com) once you've exported them.
+Examples include resource IDs, computed IP addresses, and DNS names.
+They're useful when you want to run commands with the CLI that reference those values.

-Typically, you will pass some value from your resources into the output, but to illustrate how stack outputs work, we will set some stack outputs manually:

-At the end of the {{< langfile >}} file of `my-first-app`, add the following line:
+To illustrate how stack outputs work, let's set one programmatically.
+At the end of {{< langfile >}} in `my-first-app`, add the following line:

 {{< chooser language "typescript,python,go,csharp,yaml" / >}}